pnp/PnP/Scenarios/ECM.AutoTagging/readme.md

 ## ItemAdding Remote Event Receiver ##
 Implementation class for ItemAdding.
 The ItemAdding member uses the result ChangeItemProperties to update the taxonomy field.
+We need to check if the the document already contains the properties for the Taxonomy Field, in this scenario we don't want to update the field.
+When debugging the code you will notice that if the property is already supplied the format is **2;#MYTERNNAME|74972ac9-3183-4775-b232-cd6de3569c65** This is the WssID, the value of the term and the GUID.

 	using (ClientContext ctx = TokenHelper.CreateRemoteEventReceiverClientContext(properties))
     {